-Program Manager IT - For 24 (current) to 32 systems, collaboratively work together with various other managers, analysts, contractors, and executives to ensure that product launches and modifications are met and adhere to guidelines for security, 508-compliance, privacy, and other requirements.
+Program Manager IT - For 32 systems, collaboratively work together with various other managers, analysts, contractors, and executives to ensure that product launches and modifications are met and adhere to guidelines for security, 508-compliance, privacy, and other requirements.
 Provide data analysis as needed to monitor metrics related to application performance guidelines.
 Created Business Needs Statements (BNS).
 Worked with contractors for Rough Order of Magnitudes (ROMs).
 Developed Statements of Work (SOWs) with contractors.
 Oversee multiple contracts with developers and data transmission.
 Created SQL to analyze results.
 Numerous certifications dealing with project management, design thinking, Agile, and Scrum-based management methodologies that are often applied.

 Network Operations Research Analyst - Oversaw multiple systems, serving as project and product manager of WebEOR (End of Run), MHTS (Mail History Tracking System), WebMCRS (Mail Condition Reporting System), PATH (Processing Architecture Translation Hub), and RPG (Run Plan Generated).
 Brought PATH from the ground-up--from a broken spreadsheet concept to a system that displayed results in the expected manner.
 Implemented RPG from a spreadsheet concept to a fully web-based functionality.
 Also, performed analysis of data, often developing high-level SQL.
 Received VP and Director awards for work efforts.